Cross-Task Affinity Learning for Multitask Dense Scene Predictions: Abstract

 \section{Abstract}

-Multitask learning (MTL) has gained prominence for its ability to jointly predict multiple tasks, achieving better per-task performance while using fewer per-task model parameters than single-task learning.
+\s{Multitask learning (MTL) has gained prominence for its ability to jointly predict multiple tasks, achieving better per-task performance while using fewer per-task model parameters than single-task learning.
 More recently, decoder-focused architectures have considerably improved multitask performance by refining task predictions using the features of other related tasks.
-However, most of these refinement methods fail to simultaneously capture local and global task-specific representations, as well as cross-task patterns in a parameter-efficient manner.
-In this paper, we introduce the Efficient Multitask Affinity Learning Network (EMA-Net), which is a lightweight framework that enhances the task refinement capabilities of multitask networks.
-EMA-Net adeptly captures local, global, and cross-task interactions using our novel Cross-Task Affinity Learning (CTAL) module.
-The key innovation of CTAL lies in its ability to manipulate task affinity matrices in a manner that is optimally suited to apply parameter-efficient grouped convolutions without worrying about information loss.
-Our results show that we achieve state-of-the-art MTL performance for CNN-based decoder-focused models while using substantially fewer model parameters.
-Our code is publicly available at \url{https://github.com/Armanfard-Lab/EMA-Net}.
+However, most of these refinement methods fail to simultaneously capture local and long-range dependencies between task-specific representations, as well as cross-task patterns in a parameter-efficient manner.
+In this paper, we introduce the Cross-Task Affinity Learning module, which uses a lightweight framework that enhances the task refinement capabilities of multitask networks.
+CTAL adeptly captures local and long-range cross-task interactions by manipulating task affinity matrices in a manner that is optimally suited to apply parameter-efficient grouped convolutions without worrying about information loss.
+Our results show that we achieve state-of-the-art MTL performance among decoder-focused algorithms for both CNN and transformer backbones, while using substantially fewer model parameters than single-task learning.} Multitask learning (MTL) has become prominent for its ability to predict multiple tasks jointly, achieving better per-task performance with fewer parameters than single-task learning.
+Recently, decoder-focused architectures have significantly improved multitask performance by refining task predictions using features from related tasks.
+However, most refinement methods struggle to efficiently capture both local and long-range dependencies between task-specific representations and cross-task patterns.
+In this paper, we introduce the Cross-Task Affinity Learning (CTAL) module, a lightweight framework that enhances task refinement in multitask networks.
+CTAL effectively captures local and long-range cross-task interactions by optimizing task affinity matrices for parameter-efficient grouped convolutions without concern for information loss.
+Our results demonstrate state-of-the-art MTL performance for both CNN and transformer backbones, using significantly fewer parameters than single-task learning.